ipa-mah/ipa_rubbish_bin_detection/ReadMe.md

 # ipa_rubbish_bin_detection

-This package aims at providing the solution of rubish bin detection.
+This package aims at providing the solution of rubbish bin detection.
 Currently, only rubbish bin with the cylinder shape is detected.
-Graping points are selected in the top edge of the rubbish bin.
+Grasping points are selected in the top edge of the rubbish bin.

 Please change camera intrinsics and measure the height of the cylinder rubbish bin and insert it in the `launch/ipa_rubbish_bin_detection_params.yaml` file.

-The cylinder rubbish bin parameters and grapsing points are published as `/cylinder_object` topic.
+The cylinder rubbish bin information and grapsing points are published as `/cylinder_object` topic.

 Commands: